 and wrote, “it is still this court’s hope that the parties will somehow reach a compromise which will see the Plaintiff being awarded the Degree finally. the parties will somehow reach a compromise which will see the Plaintiff being awarded the Degree finally.”

-Why using a student’s thesis to apply for funding without naming the student, not plagiarism?
+Why is using a student’s thesis to apply for funding without naming the student not considered plagiarism?

 Justice Woo elaborated in his written judgement: